Schindler's List (soundtrack): Not on the soundtrack

-The recordings of "OYF'N Pripetshok" and "Yeroushalaim Chel Zahav" heard in the film are very different from the album versions.
+The recordings of "OYF'N Pripetshok" and "Yerushalayim Shel Zahav" heard in the film are very different from the album versions.
 The recording of "OYF'N Pripetshok" used in the film is from the 1991 film Billy Bathgate.
-The recording of "Yeroushalaim Chel Zahav" used in the film is from the 1991 film Pour Sacha.
+The recording of "Yerushalayim Shel Zahav" used in the film is from the 1991 film Pour Sacha.
 Both recordings are contained on the soundtrack albums for those films.

 Other tracks that appear in the film, but not in the soundtrack, include: